-The reflecting telescopes and their advantages and disadvantages
+Reflecting telescopes and their advantages & disadvantages

 Reflecting telescopes use the mirrors instead of lenses to focus the light, The convex mirror is used to gather the light and reflect it back to a focal point to get the light out of the telescope, another mirror is used to direct the light to an eyepiece.

-The reflecting telescope uses a mirror to collect the light instead of a lens, This overcomes the problems inherent in supporting the lens in a refractor telescope and the light losses due to the light passing through thick pieces of glass, and the mirror of a reflector is at the bottom end of the telescope tube.
+Reflecting telescope uses a mirror to collect the light instead of a lens, This overcomes the problems inherent in supporting the lens in a refractor telescope and the light losses due to the light passing through thick pieces of glass, and the mirror of a reflector is at the bottom end of the telescope tube.

-The curved mirrors can bend the light and make parallel light rays converge to a focus, This focus is directly in the path of the incoming light, So, there are several ways of making images from the mirror visible, One is called a Newtonian reflector where a flat mirror is used to point the light rays out to an eyepiece.
+Curved mirrors can bend the light and make parallel light rays converge to a focus, This focus is directly in the path of the incoming light, So, there are several ways of making images from the mirror visible, One is called a Newtonian reflector where a flat mirror is used to point the light rays out to an eyepiece.

 There are many types of reflectors that solve the issue of where to focus the light in different ways such as Cassegrain reflectors which have a convex secondary mirror and a hole in the middle of the primary mirror.